-A semiconductor device with a high impurity concentration and negative resistance over part of its operating range, used in amplifying, oscillating, and switching circuits.
+A tunnel diode, also called the Esaki diode, is a semiconductor device with a high impurity concentration and negative resistance over part of its operating range, used in amplifying, oscillating, and switching circuits.
 Its operation depends on quantum-mechanical tunneling of charges through a narrow p-n junction at zero voltage which ceases at increased forward voltages.
 The tunnel diode was first developed by Leo Esaki.